gamemanual0/gm0/source/docs/hardware-basics/servo-guide/index.rst

 widely in price, performance and value.
 Fortunately, virtually all servos use the standard 3-wire connector, and accept the same kind of controlling signal (PWM signal at 50 hz).
 Each REV Expansion hub provides 6 servo ports, so you can plug in a servo from any manufacturer.
-Also, virtually all servos use one of common servo sizes, so you can use the same mounts for them.
+Also, there is a standard size for servos for FTC use, so mounts can be interchanged between manufacturers.

 .. note::   FTC robots use standard size servos, not mini or extreme size.